 SUPPORTING OUR COMMUNITY

-We give back to the community.
 We encourage our students to identify problems in the community and to set up long term projects to solve those problems.
 They also volunteer within the community.
 Naturally, most scholars tutor other children within our community and from visiting NGOs, such as Kucetekela Foundation.
 They will, however, also work on environmental issues, including waste management, tree planting, and planting of crops both on Our Moon’s land and within the vicinity.
 It is long-term involvement so that everyone benefits.

 "I used to think impact was mainly about numbers but now I realise that by impacting a few in a positive and life-changing way, the ripple effect can be enormous.
 Through Helen and Justin, Our Moon has managed to create an effective relationship with the community in Chibombo thereby enabling Our Moon to make a wider impact."